 If you are interested in this service, contact the Secretariat by using the "Contact" button below.

-Good practices from the Country Development Service
+Good practices from the Youth Information Development Fund:

-- As one of the ways of celebrating their 30th anniversary, ERYICA member CIJ (Luxembourg) visited Koordinaatti (Finland) in the framework of the Country Development Service from 19-22 February 2017.
+- As one of the ways of celebrating their 30th anniversary, ERYICA member CIJ (Luxembourg) visited Koordinaatti (Finland) in the framework of the Youth Information Development Fund from 19-22 February 2017.
 The duration of the visit was two full days, and gave three staff members from the CIJ the opportunity to discover the structure of Youth Information in Finland (how it works at local, regional and national level), to exchange good practices and learn from one another, and also to reinforce the cooperation between the two countries.